 Our monthly Newsletter Bulletin is available for download as a PDF.
 Simply click the download links, below.

 Our first Kallah overseen by The Kallah Project, who also offered us a generous grant which allowed us to host this retreat weekend, was a huge success.
 Forty-one people attended including four families with young children.
 We enjoyed innovative worship services with lots of music; a variety of group activities, time to rest, time to play, a bonfire with music and a Tikkun Olam project to end our wonderful weekend.
 The weather cooperated so we were able to include more outdoor activites this year, including zip lining and an outdoor Labyrinth We had fun, while building community, eating well and enjoying Shabbat in a beautiful, relaxing setting.

 Northeast Louisiana Links

 Membership is open to all men.
-Meetings are held the second Sunday of each month at 10 am.
+Meetings are held every other second Sunday of each month at 10 am, except in the summer.
 Members take turns providing a brunch for each meeting or eat at a restaurant.
 The meetings are very informal and fun.